-We sought significant improvements in participants' ability to identify non-prototypical examples such as squares as rectangles, parallelograms, or kites in the visual task, with substantial increases in correct identifications from pre-questionnaire to post-questionnaire.
-This trend of enhanced recognition extended to the identification of rectangles as parallelograms, mirroring the positive shifts observed in the verbal identification task and indicating a consistent improvement in participants' understanding of shape relationships across different tasks.
+We found significant improvements in participants’ ability to identify non-prototypical examples such as squares as rectangles, parallelograms, or kites in the visual task, with substantial increases in correct identifications from pre-questionnaire to post-questionnaire.
+This trend of enhanced recognition extended to the identification of rectangles as parallelograms, mirroring the positive shifts observed in the verbal identification task and indicating a consistent improvement in participants’ understanding of shape relationships across different tasks.

-table 2
+Table 2

-Identification of Inclusion Relationships - the Visual Task
+Identification of Inclusion Relationships - the Visual Tasks